 When management is aware, in making its assessment, of material uncertainties related to events or conditions that cast significant doubt upon the cooperative's ability to continue as a going concern, the cooperative shall disclose those uncertainties.
-When a cooperative does not prepare financial statements on a going concern basis, it shall disclose that fact, together with the basis on which it prepared the financial statements and the reason why the cooperative is not regarded as a going concern.
+When a cooperative does not prepare financial statements on a going concern basis, it shall disclose that fact, together with the reason why the cooperative is not regarded as a going concern.

 Section 5.
-Frequency of reporting
+Frequency of Reporting